kensiprell/ktorio.github.io/clients/1raw-sockets.md

 caption: Raw Sockets
 ---

-Ktor support Client Raw Sockets that allows you to connect, for example, to a telnet server, or to write custom CIO (Coroutine I/O) clients to connect to databases or your own servers using binary or text protocols.
+Ktor supports Client Raw Sockets that allow you to connect, for example, to a telnet server, or to write custom CIO (Coroutine I/O) clients to connect to databases or your own servers using either binary or text protocols.

-Since raw sockets, apply to both: clients and servers, the documentation is unified in the **[Raw Sockets](/servers/raw-sockets.html)** page in the server section.
+Since raw sockets apply to both clients and servers, the documentation is unified on the **[Raw Sockets](/servers/raw-sockets.html)** page in the Server section.